What Percentage of Homebuyers Pay Cash? It Depends on the Market

 The pandemic spurred some unusual migration patterns, skewing cash sales higher in areas with more affordable housing as workers concentrated in particular cities suddenly spread out.
 But luxury homes in expensive areas may still easily sell for cash given the wealth-levels of the buyers who can afford them.

 The prevalence of familial and stock market wealth may also impact how likely buyers are to pay cash in a given market.
-In a recent year-end HomeLight study, almost half of real estate agents surveyed reported their clients tapped into money from other family members to fund a house purchase.
-Another 37% of agents in the same study have clients that liquidated recent stock gains to pay for a house.
+According to recent data by NAR, 23% of first-time buyers reported that they used a gift or loan from family or friends to fund their down payment.
+Another 11% relied on the sale of bonds or stock to pay for a house.

 3. High volume of investment activity

-Even with an increase in cash being paid for houses, 78% of individual buyers still require financing and cannot outright pay all cash.
+Even with an increase in cash being paid for houses, 80% of individual buyers still required financing in 2023 and did not outright pay all cash.
 On the other hand, investors, which include house flippers, buy-and-hold investors, and iBuyers, almost always pay cash.
 It’s business rather than pleasure for these cash buyers.

 House flippers

 You are more likely to receive a cash offer from a house flipper in certain cities with housing stock that matches preferred house flipper parameters.
-To get an idea of where these locations are, WalletHub’s recent study ranks the best cities for home flippers to buy and sell properties.
+To get an idea of where these locations are, a recent post by Deal Machine breaks down the best cities for home flippers to buy and sell properties based on five key metrics.

-If you live in one of these areas, such as Missoula, Montana; Boise, Idaho; or Mobile, Alabama; you may have an easier time getting a cash offer for your property.
+If you live in one of these areas, such as Fresno, California; Buffalo, New York; or Boston, Massachusetts; you may have an easier time getting a cash offer for your property.

 “Cleveland is an investor-heavy city,” shares Daniel Sarao of Sesa Properties.
 “Since Northeastern and California coastal housing markets are getting more expensive, investors are coming to the Midwest where prices are lower and they can manage to pay cash.”

-The changing market has affected flippers, however, and as of the second quarter of 2022, flipping activity has declined, according to real estate data firm, ATTOM.
+The changing market has affected flippers, however, and as of the first quarter of 2024, flipping transactions accounted for just 8.7% of all home sales, according to real estate data firm ATTOM.

 Buy-and-hold investors